-The buyer has the right to object to the merchant’s processing of his personal data, which he assumes is or will be processed for direct marketing purposes, including profiling to the extent related to such direct marketing.
-If the buyer objects to such processing, the merchant will cease to process personal data for direct marketing purposes from the date of receipt of such objection to the merchant and the personal data of the purchaser concerned shall no longer be and will not be processed for such purposes.
+The Buyer has the right to object to the Merchant’s processing of personal data, which the Buyer assumes is or will be processed for direct marketing purposes, including profiling to the extent related to such direct marketing.
+If the Buyer objects to such processing, the Merchant will cease to process personal data for direct marketing purposes from the date of receipt of such objection to the Merchant and the personal data of the purchaser concerned shall no longer be and will not be processed for such purposes.

-If the buyer suspects that his personal data is being processed unlawfully, he/she may lodge a complaint with the Personal Data Protection Authority.
-If the buyer does not have the full legal capacity, his rights may be exercised by a legal representative.
+If the Buyer suspects that his or her personal data is being processed unlawfully, he/she may lodge a complaint with the Personal Data Protection Authority.
+If the Buyer does not have the full legal capacity, the Buyer’s rights may be exercised by a legal representative.

-The merchant shall take appropriate measures to provide the buyer with all the information referred to in the 9.11 in a concise, transparent, understandable and easily accessible form, clearly and simply formulated.
-The merchant shall provide information electronically or in accordance with the Regulation by other means agreed with the buyer.
+The Merchant shall take appropriate measures to provide the Buyer with all the information referred to in the 9.11 in a concise, transparent, understandable, and easily accessible form, clearly and simply formulated.
+The Merchant shall provide information electronically or in accordance with the Regulation by other means agreed with the Buyer.

-Information on the measures taken at the request of the buyer shall be provided by the merchant to the buyer without undue delay, in any case within one month of receipt of the request.
+Information on the measures taken at the request of the Buyer shall be provided by the Merchant to the Buyer without undue delay, in any case within one month of receipt of the request.

-The merchant informs this buyer that in order to fulfill the concluded contract, the personal data of the buyer is assumed to be provided and made available to the following third parties or recipients:
+The Merchant informs the Buyer that in order to fulfill the concluded agreement, the personal data of the Buyer is assumed to be provided and made available to the following third parties or recipients:

-Direct Parcel Distribution SK s.r.o., Technical 7 821 04 Bratislava, IČO: 35834498.
-2021648739, VAT ID: SK2021648739, registered in the Commercial Register of the Court of BA1, Section SRO, Deposit No. 26367/B
+Direct Parcel Distribution SK s.r.o., Registered Seat: Technical 7 821 04 Bratislava, ID No.: 35834498, Tax ID: 2021648739, VAT ID: SK2021648739, registered in the Business Register of the City Court Bratislava III, Section: Sro, Insert No.: 26367/B

-General Logistics Systems Slovakia s.r.o., headquartered in Lieskovská cesta 13, 962 21 Lieskovec, IČO: 36624942, registered in the Commercial Register of the District Court of Banská Bystrica, Sro, insert number 9084/S.
+General Logistics Systems Slovakia s.r.o., Registered Seat: Lieskovská cesta 13, 962 21 Lieskovec, ID No.: 36624942, registered in the Business Register of the District Court Banská Bystrica, Section: Sro, Insert No.: 9084/S.

-Packeta Slovakia s.r.o., headquartered in Kopčianska 3954/39,
+Packeta Slovakia s.r.o., Registered Seat: Kopčianska 3954/39,

-851 01 Bratislava, IČO: 48136999, VAT ID: SK2120099014, entered in the Commercial Register of the District Court
+851 01 Bratislava, ID No.: 48136999, VAT ID: SK2120099014, registered in the Business Register of the Cityt Court

-Bratislava I, section: Sro, insert number: 105158/B
+Bratislava III, Section: Sro, Insert No.: 105158/B

-IN TIME, s.r.o., with its registered office: Seneca Road 1, 900 28 Ivanka by the Danube, IČO: 31 342 621, registered in the Commercial Register of the District Court Bratislava I, section: SRO, Insert No.: 4376/B
+IN TIME, s.r.o., Registered Seat: Senecká cesta 1, 900 28 Ivanka pri Dunaji, ID No.: 31 342 621, registered in the Business Register of the District Court Bratislava III, Section: Sro, Insert No.: 4376/B

-Slovak Parcel Service s. r. o., with seat Senecká cesta 1, 900 28 Ivanka pri Dunaji, IČO: 31 329 217, registered in OR OS Bratislava I, Section: Sro, Insert No. 3215/B
+Slovak Parcel Service s. r. o., Registered Seat: Senecká cesta 1, 900 28 Ivanka pri Dunaji, ID No.: 31 329 217, registered in the Business Register of the City Court Bratislava III, Section: Sro, Insert No.: 3215/B